 There are literally thousands of businesses out there that suffer bad karma from previous SEO activities.
 In a sense, SEO has become similar to plastic surgery.
 Sure you can have a nose job in a local clinic or what have you… but if you don’t want your nose to fall off down the road (sorry M.J.) you’d better find someone who really knows their stuff.

-This means knowing a thing or two about SEO, and most importantly, to have a reliable community where you can ask this question, and get solid answers from people with proven track record and with other people who can attest to that.<
+This means knowing a thing or two about SEO, and most importantly, to have a reliable community where you can ask this question, and get solid answers from people with a proven track record and with other people who can attest to that.

 How To Do Domain Switching – The Proper Way